Medical Answering Services: After Hours Voicemail Menu Script

 • “If this an emergency, hang up and dial 911.”

-• “Press one if this is an urgent, non-life threatening manner.
-Press two for prescription refills.
-Press three to leave a message for Dr. Cervantes’ office.”
+• “Press 1 if this is an urgent, non-life-threatening manner.
+Press 2 for prescription refills.
+Press 3 to leave a message for Dr. Cervantes’ office.”

 Building an effective communication process for your medical practice saves time for both the physician and the patient.
-An optimized patient answering service educates patients on next steps and gives them peace of mind that their message has reached the right destination.
+An optimized patient answering service educates patients on next steps and gives them peace of mind that their message will reach the right destination.

 With a tech-enabled solution, critical alerts and updates can also be sent automatically to the patient’s primary care physician or medical office specialist.